dev-konstantinos/password_checker_Tk/README.md

 1. When the application is launched, you will be prompted to enter a password.
 2. If the password is correct, you will be granted access to the main program.
-3. If you want to change your password, click the "Change" button and provide the current password and the new one.
+3. If you want to change your password, click the "Ändern" button and provide the current password and the new one.
-4. If you forget your password, click the "Reset" button and answer the secret question to reset it.
+4. If you forget your password, click the "Zurücksetzen" button and answer the secret question to reset it.

 **Requirements**